 Tadka is the tampering that is made by adding spices in hot ghee or oil and then pouring it over the cooked dal or vegetable to enhance its flavors.

-When I make dal for everyday meals, I just add a thing, cumin seeds and red chilli powder in hot ghee and add it over the dal.
+When I make dal for everyday meals, I just add a thing, cumin seeds and red chili powder in hot ghee and add it over the dal.

 But sometimes for a change, I play with the tempering for a whole new flavor.